 \section{Abstract}

-In this paper, we construct modified cosmic Chaplygin (MCC) AdS black hole.
-Comparing with the previous model (modified Chaplygin AdS black hole), we have new parameter which is cosmic parameter.
-We have assumed the negative cosmological constant as a thermodynamics pressure and study the asymptotically AdS black hole thermodynamics with modified cosmic Chaplygin gas (MCCG).
-We have written the mass, volume, entropy and temperature of the AdS black hole.
-We found a new solution of Einstein's field equations of AdS black hole with MCCG.
-We have also study the various energy conditions for the MCCG as source fluid of AdS black hole.
-We have shown that these conditions are satisfied for some restrictions on the involved parameters.
-Then, we studied the thermodynamic behaviors of the newly constructed MCC AdS black hole.
-The stability, critical points and Joule-Thompson expansion for the proposed black hole have been studied.
-We found that cosmic parameter yields to completely stable model while absence of this parameter yields to some unstable regions.
-Then, we have shown that the black hole thermodynamics with MCCG can be considered as a heat engine.
-We calculate the work done and its maximum efficiency for the heat engine in Carnot cycle.
-The work done and the efficiency for a new engine have also been described.
-Finally, the efficiency for the Rankine cycle has been analyzed.\\\\\\ {\bf Keywords:} Heat Engine; Thermodynamics; Black Hole; Dark Energy.\\\\
+In this paper, we construct a new charged AdS black hole with modified cosmic Chaplygin gas (MCCG).
+In comparison to the previous model (modified Chaplygin AdS black hole) existed in the literature, we now have two new parameters: the cosmic parameter and the black hole's electric charge.
+We examine the asymptotically charged AdS black hole thermodynamics with MCCG under the assumption of a negative cosmological constant as a thermodynamics pressure.
+Using MCCG, we developed a new solution to Einstein's AdS black hole field equations.The mass parameter, volume, electric potential, entropy, and temperature of the charged AdS black hole have all been computed.
+We also study the various energy conditions for the MCCG as a source fluid of AdS black hole.
+For some restrictions on the involved parameters, we show that these conditions are met.
+Then, we study the thermodynamical stability, critical points, and Joule-Thompson expansion for the back hole obtained.
+We reveal that while the existence of cosmic parameter yields to a complete stable mode, its absence gives rise to some unstable regions.
+Then, using MCCG, we treat the obtained black hole's thermodynamics as a heat engine and calculate the work done as well as the heat engine's maximum efficiency in the Carnot cycle.
+The work done, the efficiency, and the Rankine cycle's efficiency are also investigated.
+All of the findings are graphically depicted and discussed.